sal55/langs/Compilertest1.md

 ### Optimised Compilers

-Some get much better results when optimised, but probably there are discarding a lot of the code so get an unfair advantage.
+Some get much better results when optimised, but probably they are discarding a lot of the code so get an unfair advantage.
 Real code is not redundant like this is.

 ### Date of Test